CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

     1. Click `Browse…`.
     1. Select `Trusted Root Certification Authorities`, click `OK` then click `Next`.
     1. Click `Finish`.
+    1. [Import][Import Certificate Manually] the X.509 SSL certificate.

 #### Import Certificate Manually

-{{% alert title="Note" %}}If the certificate is being imported manually it is necessary to allocate it a {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.AssignCertificateFriendlyName" title="Friendly Name" >}} after.{{% /alert %}}
+{{% alert title="Note" %}}The certificate can be imported automatically by setting the `ImportCertificate` parameter to `$true` in {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.ConfigureCortexGatewayInstallationScript" title="Configure Cortex Gateway Installation Script" >}}.
+If importing the certificate automatically proceed to {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.InstallGateway" title="Perform Installation" >}} <br /><br /> If the certificate has previously been imported you must {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.AssignCertificateFriendlyName" title="assign a friendly name" >}}.{{% /alert %}}

 To import the certificate manually follow the below steps:

 1. Locate the certificate file on the machine and right-click on the file.
 1. Select `Install Certificate`.
 1. Follow the Wizard and when prompted, ensure you import it into the `Local Machine` store and not `Current User`.
+1. Assign the imported certificate a [friendly name][Assign Certificate Friendly Name].

 #### Assign Certificate Friendly Name

-Once the certificate has been imported, a `Friendly Name` should be assigned which will be used in the [Configure Cortex Gateway Installation Script][]:
+Once the certificate has been imported, a `Friendly Name` should be assigned which will be used in the [Configure Cortex Gateway Installation Script][] to enable the installation script to identify the certificate to be used for the website:

 1. Click the Windows button (`Start`).
 1. Type `certlm.msc` and press `Enter` to open the Certificate Manager dialog.